-After a Creole lunch aboard Anahita, we waded ashore to hike around Moyenne, enjoying sea views, palm trees, lush vegetation, and giant tortoises.
+After a delicious Creole lunch aboard Anahita, we waded ashore to hike around Moyenne, enjoying spectacular sea views, palm trees, lush vegetation, and giant tortoises roaming everywhere.
 The hiking trail leads by coves, granite boulders, ruins, and a tiny chapel.
-There are a few side trips – Hanni’s Haunt and Treasure Peak – and secluded beaches with sweeping views of the surrounding islands and sea.
+Side trips off the main trail include Hanni’s Haunt and Treasure Peak.
+There are plentiful secluded beaches with magnificent sweeping views of surrounding islands and sea.

 Brendon and Rene planted sixteen thousand trees and built nature paths encircling the island.
 The main path passes the remains of two old houses.
-One was formerly occupied by the earliest traceable owner, Melidor Louange, who acquired the island in 1850 and lived there with Julie Chiffon for 42 years.
-They sold the island to eccentric Englishman Alfred d’Emmerez de Charmoy from Berkshire.
+One was formerly occupied by Melidor Louange, the earliest traceable owner.
+Melidor acquired the island in 1850 and lived there with Julie Chiffon for 42 years.
+He sold the island to an eccentric Englishman – Alfred d’Emmerez de Charmoy from Berkshire.

-Another ruin, known as the “House of Dogs”, was built by an English woman who loved dogs, Emma Wardlow-Best.
-She collected stray dogs from Mahé and gave them food and shelter on Moyenne.
+Another ruin, known as the “House of Dogs”, was built by Emma Wardlow-Best – an English woman who loved dogs.
+She collected stray dogs from Mahé Island and gave them food and shelter on Moyenne.
 Best owned the island between 1899 and 1919.